OCR Software Trials: Explore Top Options

 ABBYY FineReader PDF is a software that combines OCR (Optical Character Recognition) and PDF editing capabilities.
 It allows you to convert scanned documents and images into editable and searchable PDF files.
 It also lets you edit, annotate, sign, and share PDFs.
 It supports multiple languages, fonts, and layouts.

-ABBYY FineReader PDF also integrates with cloud services, such as Microsoft Office 365, Google Drive, and Dropbox12.
-Some of the use cases of ABBYY FineReader PDF using OCR, are digitizing historical documents, extracting data from forms, creating searchable databases, creating professional PDFs, collaborating on projects, signing contracts, tracking changes, verifying revisions, and detecting plagiarism.
+ABBYY FineReader PDF also integrates with cloud services, such as Microsoft Office 365, Google Drive, and Dropbox.
+Some of the use cases of ABBYY FineReader PDF using OCR are digitizing historical documents, extracting data from forms, creating searchable databases, creating professional PDFs, collaborating on projects, signing contracts, tracking changes, verifying revisions, and detecting plagiarism.

 ABBYY FineReader PDF is a powerful and reliable software, with advanced features such as redaction, encryption, and digital signatures.
 It also allows users to compare, combine, and organize PDFs.

-It offers a free trial for 7 days, and a subscription plan for $14.99 per month or $179.88 per year1.
+It offers a free trial for 7 days, and a subscription plan for $14.99 per month or $179.88 per year.
 ABBYY FineReader PDF is a comprehensive and versatile solution for PDF management.

 IronOCR

 IronOCR is a C# OCR library that uses the Tesseract 5 engine to read text from images and PDFs.
 It supports 125 languages, various document types, and computer vision features.
-It also offers comprehensive documentation, tutorials, demos, and a free trial, for easy integrations within C# / .NET applications.
+It also offers comprehensive documentation, tutorials, demos, and a free trial for easy integration within C# / .NET applications.

-IronOCR can be used for developing custom OCR applications, intelligent character recognition, working with scanned PDFs or a Word doc, integrating OCR functionality into existing .NET projects, or performing computer vision tasks.
+IronOCR can be used for developing custom OCR applications, intelligent character recognition, working with scanned PDFs or Word docs, integrating OCR functionality into existing .NET projects, or performing computer vision tasks.
 Click here to see a complete list of features.

 IronOCR is a flexible and user-friendly OCR library, with a simple and fluent API.
 It allows users to customize the OCR settings, such as language, rotation, skew, contrast, and noise.
 It also provides methods to extract text, images, barcodes, and tables from documents and images.